-Only three more days until Halloween!
-There’s still time to make this fun & spooky holiday sweet without chemical-laden sugary treats.
+Only a few more days until Halloween!
+Make this fun and spooky holiday sweet dessert with healthy ingredients.

 Whoopie pies are soft and moist, cake-like chocolate cookies, usually filled with a creamy vanilla flavored filling.
 Since it’s Halloween and it’s pumpkin season, I decided to give these delicious classic cookies a different spin, and fill them with a sweet pumpkin filling.
 Top each cookie with candied eyes and they come to life, looking like cute, spooky little cookie monsters.
 Of course these are very unhealthy candied eyes, and I would never recommend eating them.
 So you can add them just for fun, and toss them before eating the cookies.